-Hate crimes: Committing a crime against a person because of that person’s race, religion, ethnicity, sexual orientation or other personal characteristics.
+Hate crimes: The commission a crime against a person because of that person’s race, religion, ethnicity, sexual orientation, or other personal characteristics.
 The FBI publishes statistics each year about hate crimes.

-Identity theft: Unlawfully using a person’s identifying information (e.g., Social Security number, driver’s license information, credit card number) to obtain financial gain.
+Identity theft: The unlawful use of a person’s identifying information (e.g., Social Security number, driver’s license information, credit card number) to obtain financial gain.
 In May 2006, President Bush signed Executive Order 13,402 into law, authorizing the use of federal resources to combat this growing crime.

-Organized crime: Organized crime today frequently involves homegrown street gangs, but the Colombian drug-trafficking cartels continue to smuggle large quantities of drugs into the U.S. Many of these types of groups are also involved in importing undocumented immigrants into the U.S.
+Organized crime: Organized crime today frequently involves homegrown street gangs, but the Colombian drug-trafficking cartels continue to smuggle large quantities of drugs into the United States.
+Many of these types of groups are also involved in importing undocumented immigrants into the United States.

-Terrorism: Using or threatening to use violence against civilians to achieve political or ideological goals.
+Terrorism: The use, or threatened use, of violence against civilians to achieve political or ideological goals.